patrickhulce/third-party-web/facades.md

 ## Criteria for adding a new facade
 ### Basic functionality

-* Loads an HTML component on page load which looks like the actual third-party embed.
+* Loads a frontend "component" which looks like the actual third-party embed.
-* Replaces that component with the actual third-party embed after some user interaction.
+* After some user interaction (click, mouseover, etc), component replaces itself with the actual third-party embed.
-    * User clicks on it, mouses over, etc.

 ### Well Maintained